 Zina Saro-Wiwa is a video artist.
 She lives in Brooklyn, New York but also works in Niger Delta in Nigeria where she where she founded the contemporary art gallery Boys’ Quarters Project Space in the city of Port Harcourt.
-Alongside her multi-channel videos, Saro-Wiwa makes photographs, documentaries and short films.
+Alongside her multi-channel videos, Saro-Wiwa makes photographs, documentaries and films.
 She also creates food-related projects and curates exhibitions regularly.
 Saro-Wiwa is one of Foreign Policy Magazine’s Global Thinkers of 2016 recognized for her work in the Niger Delta.
 She was Artist-in-Residence at Pratt Institute, Brooklyn 2016-2017 and in April 2017 was awarded a Guggenheim Fellowship for Fine Arts.

 Saro-Wiwa’s interest lies in mapping emotional landscapes.
 She often explores highly personal experiences, carefully recording their choreography, making tangible the space between internal experience and outward performance as well as bringing cross-cultural and environmental/geographic considerations to bear on these articulations.
 The slippery dynamics between “truth”, “reality” and “performance” lie at the heart of her video performance work.
 The very idea of landscape and environment is constantly being interrogated both in her work and in the exhibitions she puts on at Boys’ Quarters in Nigeria as well as in her work with food.